swardi/getting-started-with-terraform/README.md

 The first step to deploy a server is to configure a provider.
 Since we have planned to use AWS, we will have to configure AWS.
 We already have created our brand new account for AWS so next step is to use it in our config file.

-# Step 1: Create folder and main.tf file.
+# Step 1: Create folder and .tf file.
-The first and easiest step is to create an empty folder and create a file with name main.tf.
+The first and easiest step is to create an empty folder and create a file with name create_ec2_instance.tf.
 Setup your provider with the following lines.

 provider "aws" {
   region = "us-east-1"